LOCAL GOVERNMENT ELECTIONS

 For the purposes of all elections and other voting, the District of Hope offers voting day registration only; a person may register as an elector only at the time of voting.

 MAIL BALLOT VOTING

 A person wishing to vote by mail ballot shall apply by giving their name and address to the Chief Election Officer or Deputy Chief Election Officer for such purposes.
 Mail ballots can be picked up or they will be mailed to the elector.

 The District of Hope will hold two (2) Advance Voting opportunities.
-The dates and locations will be posted when determined.

 SPECIAL VOTING OPPORTUNITY